 “Misfit: In the school social classes of today, a misfit doesn’t fit into any one quite right, not even the outcasts, but may have qualities of each one.
 True misfits usually do not believe they are emo or goth, and they are usually introverts.
 Misfits tend to follow their own beliefs, and are usually persecuted for it.
 Misfits tend to be hated for no reason, have few good friends, and are usually intelligent and mature, and sometimes sort of insane and depressed.
 Misfits tend not to care about their bad social lives, but some do.” –Urban Dictionary.com

-Ever since the dawn of civilization, the dominant forces of social and political institutions have actively suppressed anyone who posed a threat to the established order.
-This also included people engaged in non-criminal activities that were fueled by pure intentions.
+Ever since the dawn of civilization, social and political institutions have actively suppressed anyone who posed a threat to the established order.
+This often included innocent people who engaged in non-criminal activities.

-These individuals had radical ideals and beliefs that did not fall in line with the status quo.
-Their convictions were so powerful that they could easily create a revolution and shake up an entire regime.
+These individuals were vilified for their radical ideals and beliefs because it didn’t follow the status quo.
+Their convictions were so powerful that they created revolutions that shook up entire regimes.

-The classic historical misfits included gypsies, freedom fighters, heretics or pagans, who chose not to follow the norms and customs of society.
-Most of them were persecuted and some even faced severe sentences such as death by hanging, beheading or being burned at the stake.
+The classic historical misfits include gypsies, freedom fighters, heretics or pagans—anyone who chose not to follow the norms and customs of society.
+They were persecuted for their choices, and some even faced severe sentences such as death by hanging, beheading or being burned at the stake.

 Indeed, the price of being a misfit was very high during eras where monarchies, dictatorships and non-secular states prevailed.
 Fortunately, we have evolved since then.
-We now live in a time where individuality and originality is encouraged and even rewarded in most modern sects of society.
+We now live in a time where individuality and originality is encouraged and even rewarded in most parts of the world.

-However, despite this shift, an undercurrent of conformity still lingers within our social and communal moulds.
-These influences originate from the same fear-based thought pattern that our ancestors had of dismantling the integrity of the secure and familiar enclaves of their communities.
+However, despite this shift, an undercurrent of conformity still lingers within our social and communal molds.
+These influences originate from the same fear-based thought pattern that our ancestors had to contend with.

-I’ve always been sensitive to the limitations created by these fear-based thoughts.
-I’ve seen how it has made so many people in my immediate environment give up their dreams and play small.
-It’s a common occurrence in my culture where “fitting in” and compromise is a favored way of being.
+I’ve always been sensitive to the self-imposed limitations created by fear.
+I’ve seen how it’s made so many people in my immediate environment give up their dreams and play small.
+It’s a common occurrence in my culture where “fitting in” and compromise is a favored.

-As a bona fide misfit gifted with a high degree of self-awareness, I’ve always managed to maintain a birds-eye perspective on this matter.
-For this reason, I have never been afraid to question tradition, and develop my own belief system.
+As a bona fide misfit, I’ve always had a birds-eye perspective on this matter.
+For this reason, I’ve never been afraid to question tradition, and develop my own belief system.
 But my individualistic streak did not come without a price.

-I’ve often felt misunderstood and found it challenging to integrate into my society and my family.
 It took many years to accept this part of me and realize that the path of a misfit is not an easy one.
-It is a tricky terrain filled with obstacles, resistance, and frequent feelings of isolation (until you find your tribe).
+It’s a tricky terrain filled with obstacles, resistance, and frequent feelings of isolation (until you find your tribe).

-History is filled with role models who were considered misfits during their time, such as Mahatma Gandhi, Martin Luther King, Steve Jobs and Einstein (to name a few).
+History is filled with luminaries who were considered misfits during their time, such as Mahatma Gandhi, Martin Luther King, Steve Jobs and Einstein (to name a few).
 It was only after much struggle and strife that they were applauded for their heroic acts and innovations.

 What fueled their achievement was a relentless passion to express their personal truths in a way that could benefit humanity.
-This sense of passion is a defining characteristic of misfits.
-It is this rare quality that gives them an incredible edge in life.
-They only need to learn how to channel this energy in a positive way and into a worthy cause.
+This relentlessness is a defining characteristic of misfits which gives them an incredible edge in life.
+The key is learning how to channel this energy in a positive way and into a worthy cause.

-Here are other reasons why I think misfits usually end of up winning in the game of life:
+Here are reasons why I think misfits usually end up winning in the game of life:

-- They are the creators and innovators of our society: Creativity and innovation are born from the realm of unconventional thinking.
-For this reason, misfits usually make significant contributions that are born from the fertile recesses of their original thought process.
+2. They are the creators and innovators of our society: Creativity and innovation are born from unconventional thinking.
+For this reason, misfits usually make significant contributions that are born from the fertile recesses of their mind.

-- They are more compassionate individuals: Misfits know what it feels like to be considered different and be rejected by others because of it.
-For this reason, they are more sensitive to pain and suffering of others who are less fortunate.
+4. They are compassionate individuals: Misfits know what it feels like to be considered different and be rejected by others because of it.
+For this reason, they’re more sensitive to pain and suffering of others who are less fortunate.

-- They make great leaders: The immense strength and boldness of a misfit often makes them very charismatic and inspiring to many.
-If their vision is backed with the right intentions, they have the power to lead others towards progress and a better way of living.
+5. They make great leaders: The immense strength and boldness of a misfit often makes them charismatic and inspiring to many.
+When their vision is backed with good intentions, they can lead others towards progress and a better way of living.

 So, if you feel like a misfit in your world right now, I say be strong and celebrate whatever you believe makes you different from the people around you.
-Begin seeing your unique gifts as a double-edged sword that can be used to cut through the tightly knit fabrics of a society bound by fear.
+Use your unique gifts and sharp mind to cut through the tightly knit fabrics of a society bound by fear.

-Focus on building your inner strength and developing your talents because the world needs you to step into your greatness and be the magnificent person you were born to be!
+Focus on building your inner strength and developing your talents because the world needs you to step into your greatness and be the magnificent person that you were born to be.